mila-iqia/paperoni/README.md

 ## Researchers database

 For more advanced uses you can create a researchers file that contains one or more people.

-You can make one for yourself, or for your organization.
-For example, you can add every researcher in your organization or laboratory along with their hiring dates in order to get all of your organization's publications.
+The purpose of `paperoni researcher` is to properly identify authors, better than simply searching by name, because an individual may have several homonyms.
+Multiple authors can also be grouped so that you can search papers from all of them, so this can be useful to collect all of your organization's publications: simply register all of your researchers.
+You can even log their start/end dates, which will only collect publications from that time period.

 `paperoni researcher -r researchers.json -a author name` will guide you interactively.